AdobeDocs/marketo.sv-SE/help/marketo/product-docs/reporting/revenue-cycle-analytics/email-analysis/build-an-email-analysis-report-that-shows-program-information.md

    ![](assets/image2014-9-17-19-3a43-3a59.png)

-1. Sök och dubbelklicka på den gula pricken* Program Channel**.
+1. Sök efter och dubbelklicka på den gula punkten **Programkanal**.

    ![](assets/image2014-9-17-19-3a44-3a14.png)